ItsmissRiya/Nyaysahay_sih/README.md

 NGOs can help in assigning lawyers toundertrial prisoners and track active/pending/live cases under them.
 Counselors can manage appointments and patient records efficiently.

+Images of App are in img2,img3,img4,img5,img6 & nyaya png files of this repo!

 Team Members:Riya Jaiswal
 Rajeshwari Mahapatra
 Sarah Khan